SRGSSR/srgmediaplayer-apple/docs/README.md

 ## About

-The SRG Media Player library for iOS provides a simple way to add a universal audio / video player to any application.
+The SRG Media Player library provides a simple way to add universal audio / video playback support to any application.
 It provides:

 * A controller with precise playback state information and and a simple but powerful playback API.
 * Automatic integration with `AVPlayerViewController`.
-* A set of overlays which can be combined to create a custom user interface if needed.
+* A set of overlays which can be combined to create custom player user interfaces.
 * Support for subdivision of medias in (non-overlapping) sequences, which can provide am additional finer-grained playback structure or block playback to parts of the content.
 * Support for on-demand, live and DVR streams.
 * Support for 360° and cardboard playback.